-Configure Domain-joined HDInsight clusters using Azure Active Directory Domain Services
+Configure a domain-joined HDInsight cluster by using Azure Active Directory Domain Services

-Domain-joined clusters provide the multi-user access on HDInsight clusters.
-Domain-joined HDInsight clusters are connected to a domain, so that domain users can use their domain credentials to authenticate with the clusters and run big data jobs.
+Domain-joined clusters provide multiuser access on Azure HDInsight clusters.
+Domain-joined HDInsight clusters are connected to a domain so that domain users can use their domain credentials to authenticate with the clusters and run big data jobs.

-In this article, you learn how to configure a Domain-joined HDInsight cluster using Azure Active Directory Domain Services.
+In this article, you learn how to configure a domain-joined HDInsight cluster by using Azure Active Directory Domain Services (Azure AD DS).

-Only the tenant administrators have the privileges to create an AAD-DS instance.
-If you use Azure Data Lake Storage (ADLS) as the default storage for HDInsight, then make sure the default Azure AD tenant for ADLS is same as the domain for the HDInsight cluster.
-Sincde Hadoop relies on Kerberos and basic auth, multi-factor authentication needs to be disabled for users that will have access to the cluster.
+Only tenant administrators have the privileges to create an Azure AD DS instance.
+If you use Azure Data Lake Storage Gen1 as the default storage for HDInsight, make sure that the default Azure AD tenant for Data Lake Storage Gen1 is same as the domain for the HDInsight cluster.
+Because Hadoop relies on Kerberos and basic authentication, multi-factor authentication needs to be disabled for users who will access the cluster.

-After the AAD-DS instance has been provisioned, you need to create a service account in AAD (which will be synced to AAD-DS) with the right permissions.
-If this service account already exists, you need to reset its password and wait until it syncs to AAD-DS (This reset will result in creation of the kerberos password hash and it could take up to 30 min to sync to AAD-DS).
-This service account should have the following privileges:
+After you provision the Azure AD DS instance, create a service account in Azure Active Directory (Azure AD) with the right permissions.
+If this service account already exists, reset its password and wait until it syncs to Azure AD DS.
+This reset will result in the creation of the Kerberos password hash, and it might take up to 30 minutes to sync to Azure AD DS.

 - Join machines to the domain and place machine principals within the OU that you specify during cluster creation.